spuder/spuder.github.io/_posts/2015-09-09-chef-copy-from-network.markdown

 ---

-#Update
-I discovered a bug in the `mount` resource which [has been reported here:](https://github.com/chef/chef/issues/3904)
+I discovered a bug in the CHEF `mount` resource which [has been reported here:](https://github.com/chef/chef/issues/3904)

 Until that bug is fixed, mount can wreak havoc on your VM.
 Use this code instead: